Juma Mosque, Shamakhi: Design and planning

 The Juma Mosque Complex, always distinguished by its volume and silhouette among cultic and civil monuments of Azerbaijan because of the correlation with earlier monuments of Islamic architecture, keeping its composition centre.
 The only extant sketch of Juma Mosque was made in 1847, by Russian architect G. Gagarin from life, who portrayed architectural monuments and other cities of Azerbaijan in his pictures.
 Just these pictures make an idea of the external look and internal ornamentation of old Juma Mosque.
 The ancient internal planning organization of the mosque has been kept until now, despite the multiple reconstructions.
 The three-hall structure of the mosque, three-section internal area covered with central and not great side cupolas, are seen in G. Gagarin's pictures.
-The central pointed dome, pillars of side sections and oblong interior of the main hall of the warship makes Juma Mosque similar to Juma Mosque of Derbent.
-Plan of the mosque is rectangular, sizes of the mosques are 46 meters length and 28 meters width, the mosque has a large warship hall, divided into three separated quadratic sections related with each other by open and large apertures.
-Each prt of the mosque has separate mihrab and aperture for entrance.
+The central pointed dome, pillars of side sections and oblong interior of the main hall of the worship makes Juma Mosque similar to Juma Mosque of Derbent.
+Plan of the mosque is rectangular, sizes of the mosques are 46 meters length and 28 meters width, the mosque has a large worship hall, divided into three separated quadratic sections related with each other by open and large apertures.
+Each part of the mosque has separate mihrab and aperture for entrance.
 Juma Mosque is called a three-hall mosque because of such a plan.
 Such kind of planning reminds of the planning organization of the well-known Great mosque of the Umayyads in Damask, which was built in 708.
 Juma Mosque of the 8th century in Aghsu, which was destroyed during the fire in 1918, was differed with analogical planning.
 The frequent constructions enabled to keep initial internal outlines and foundation of the mosque in whole, though the internal ornamentation and some details of the external facade suffered definite modifications.
 Archeological research showed that, the plan of the building remained invariable, in spite of the multiple reconstructions.

 Most considerable modifications to the architectural structure of the mosque were made on Józef Plośko's project.
 The architect added elements of the Eastern architecture, taking traditions of Islamic architecture as a principle of that time, to his project.
 The planning structure of Juma Mosque should be supplemented with dynamic content and special picturesqueness in Józef Plośko's interpretation.
 Eliminating side abutments of the worship hall, the architect tried to create the most solid and monumental interior.
 For creating the same size of three halls of the mosque, the architect with specific artistic-plastic expressiveness conceived a non-traditional construction, the metallic carcasses of which were produced in Warsaw for Shirvan zone of the cupola.
 For strengthening the significance of the composition, Plośko developed a high multiple-window lodgement to which the central cupola leaned on.
 There should be four decorative minarets around it.
 Ornamental decorations, shebeke (window frameworks with gashed patterns) and decorative pillars were also intended to be in the project.